Where to Get Moving Boxes

 3. Use Freecycle to Get Boxes For Moving

-You can post on the site to ask for boxes in your local area if you can’t find any offered already.
+You can post on the site to ask for boxes in your local area if you can’t find any offered.
 The site is similar to Craiglist because you can find some great free stuff in your local area.

 Just go to Freecycle Network to sign up for free.
-You are then able to create an ad that you are looking for sturdy boxes.
-If you have heavy items to move, you can look for specific kinds of boxes to accommodate what you’re looking for.
+You can then create an ad that you are looking for sturdy boxes.
+If you have heavy items to move, you can look for specific kinds of containers to accommodate what you’re looking for.

 4. Various Local Stores Will Work Well

 Whether it is a local independent store or part of a more prominent brand, check with the office manager if they will let you have some boxes.

 Here are some of the more popular places you can try that might be able to help with your move: